LAKERS TOGETHER: Find out information about COVID-19

 During the 2007-2008 academic year, Provost and Executive Vice President for Academic and Student Affairs Gayle Davis authorized an annual Outstanding Academic Advising and Student Services Award.
 The guidelines for nomination and selection of candidates for this award are as follows:

-i.
-It is the responsibility of the nominator to assemble and submit the following material in support of the nomination to the Office of the Provost, email@example.com, Attention Chair of the Advising Awards Committee.
+It is the responsibility of the nominator to assemble and submit the following material in support of the nomination by email to the Office of the Provost, firstname.lastname@example.org, Attention Chair of the Advising Awards Committee.
 Submit materials in the following order:

 - Completed nomination form.
 Nomination Form signed by the nominator and the direct supervisor of the nominee.